mari-mbiru/AmplifyME-Excel-File-Processing-Project/README.md

 - The Apache POI CellWalk Api is used for traversing the cell ranges defined in the grading rows.
 This enables efficient traversal of multidimensional cell ranges.
 - Grading is done by implementing the CellHandler interface in an abstract Grading class.
 This enables the use of different grading strategies in case new Grading types are added.
+This design decision when I thought the CorrForm and CorrVal would require separate handlers.
 - Cell value comparison for both CorrVal and CorrForm approaches is done by converting all cell values to a string regardless of type.
 For NUMERIC type cells only significant digits are maintained during conversion.
 - Error handling is centralized using @ControllerAdvice to return error messages that are clearer to read and determine